Also known as: hydrophobia or fear of water.

 What are rabies care options?

-If a person is bitten by an animal and is unsure whether or not the animal had rabies, often a series of shots is including Rabies immune globulin and Rabies vaccine are administered to prevent a potential rabies infection from affecting the brain.
+If a person is bitten by an animal and is unsure whether or not the animal had rabies, often a series of shots are administered, including Rabies immune globulin and Rabies vaccine, to prevent a potential rabies infection from affecting the brain.